codedecks-in/HackerRank-Solutions/README.md

 [![Everything Is AWESOME](https://github.com/codedecks-in/HackerRank-Solutions/blob/master/codedecks.jpg)](https://www.youtube.com/channel/UCtJg4eV7SszBJx7BsuS_zhA?sub_confirmation=1 "Everything Is AWESOME")

 - ### This project include solutions of the problem from hackerrank which will be helpful for coding interview preparation.
-Since this project is work in progress, we are uploading solutions as soon as new video is releasing in our youtube channel
+This project is work in progress, we are uploading solutions as soon as new video is releasing in our youtube channel [codedecks](https://www.youtube.com/c/codedecks)
 - ### Don't forget to give us a 🌟 to support us to make this helpful for people preparing for coding competitions and doing interview preparations.

 ----------------------------